scott-grimes/pricer/README.md

 Example:
 First Unzip pricer.in.gz

-Then call the program as follows:
+Then call the program as follows in java or python:

 Java:

-Without Comparison - java Pricer 10000 pricer.out.10000 <pricer.in >myOut.txt
+java Pricer 10000 pricer.out.10000 <pricer.in >myOut.txt

+or

-With Comparison    - java Pricer 10000 <pricer.in >myOut.txt
+java Pricer 10000 <pricer.in >myOut.txt

 Python:

-Without Comparison - python Pricer.py 10000 pricer.out.10000 <pricer.in >myOut.txt
+python Pricer.py 10000 pricer.out.10000 <pricer.in >myOut.txt

+or

-With Comparison    - python Pricer.py 10000 <pricer.in >myOut.txt
+python Pricer.py 10000 <pricer.in >myOut.txt

 A sample input/output set of documents is also availible which is easy to follow